MarioSolisB/Profile_of_a_bank_coustomer/README.md

 # About the files content

-The directory "data" contains two files: dataset_banco.csv and dataset_banco_cleanned.csv
+1. The directory "data" contains two files:
+    - 'dataset_banco.csv' : Brute dataset with some non-senses values or errors.
+    - 'dataset_banco_cleanned.csv': Cleanned dataset.

+2. Two jupyter notebook:
+    - 'Cleanning_data.ipynb' :
+    - 'EDA.ipynb' :

 # About this project